buhrmi/buhrmi/README.md

 ## Hi there 👋

 I'm buhrmi, a web developer from Germany.
 I started to [stream on Twitch](https://twitch.tv/buhrmitv).
-Come say hi.
+Come over if you have questions about web development or just want to say hi.

 ## Current projects